stephen-rowan/Cardano-ADA-Reference/Project Catalyst/Cardano NFT DAO/Meetings/17-03-21-Meeting.md

 > Discussion - [57.02](https://youtu.be/C07r9dfUItY?t=3422)
 * Educating the public on NFTs - [57.31](https://youtu.be/C07r9dfUItY?t=3451) - Troy Egan
 > NFTs in the long-term

+* Public misconcptions about Proof of stake - [58.55](https://youtu.be/C07r9dfUItY?t=3535) - October Black